RossLab/B_viburni/3_Coverage_analysis.md

 	samtools idxstats PV_18-21.to_flye.sorted.bam > PV_18-21.to_flye.sorted.mapped.count
 	samtools idxstats PV_18-23.to_flye.sorted.bam > PV_18-23.to_flye.sorted.mapped.count

+Mapping to the new assembly gives a slightly bigger set of putative B chromosomal contigs is recovered (2.2Mb v 1.95Mb strict), but since the flye assembly is bigger the fraction is very similar.
+It doesn't seem worth pursuing further with this.

 ### 8. Kmers revisited

 Let's generate everything again (genomescope, 2d histograms, dumps) but this time after filtering out reads that map to contaminants.